FlutterQueen/website/docs/localization.md

 - add the package loader to `loader` list in `lib/config/lang.dart` file

-## override package localization
+## override localization

+### override the pre built assets

-in `assets/lang/${lang}.json` add the the keys you want to override under the package name
+in `assets/lang/${lang}.json` add the the keys you want to override and queen will use the new value from your assets

+### override a package

+same as above but add the key inside the package name

 example :